klen/Flask-Collect/README.rst

 .. _description:

-Flack-Collect is simply application for collect static files in Flask project.
+**Flask-Collect** is an extension for Flask that helps collecting static files.
-Serve static files with Flask -- bad idea for production, with this you will can collect them in one command.

-This extension checks application blueprints for static files and copy it to specific folder (saves related paths).
+Serving static files with *Flask* -- bad idea for production, this tool will help you collect them in one command.
+It checks application and blueprints for static files and copy them to specific folder (saves related paths).

 .. _badges: